-- Consideration of all components of the total rewards model. - Consideration of the relevant labour market for compensation comparison purposes. - Linking pay ranges to neutral, relevant factors (e.g., job content (specific duties/responsibilities), required skill level, required competencies, required qualifications). - Ensuring appropriate relationships exist between positions in the district's organizational hierarchy. - Considering the ways in which appropriate organizational and individual performance measures may be linked to the administration of the compensation system.
+- Consideration of the relevant labour market for compensation comparison purposes. - Linking pay ranges to neutral, relevant factors (e.g., job content (specific duties/responsibilities), required skill level, required competencies, required qualifications, etc.). - Ensuring appropriate relationships exist between positions in the district's organizational hierarchy. - Considering the ways in which appropriate organizational and individual performance measures may be linked to the administration of the compensation system.

-In balancing external competitiveness with internal equity, the Board typically has determined that the reference point for executive and exempt total compensation is the median of the relevant comparator labour market.
+In balancing external competitiveness with internal equity, the reference point for executive and exempt total compensation is currently the median of the relevant comparator labour market.

-The Board's total compensation package for executive staff is comprised of the following elements.
+The Board's total compensation package for executive/senior management staff is comprised of the following elements: